 The site is designed such that a broad range of users will be able to use it according to their needs and wishes

 An accessible website benefits everyone.
 Accessibility work is not something everyone notices, but it is important in order for everyone to have a good starting point for using the site according to their needs.
-SIR has been developed based on the Web Content Accessibility Guidelines (WCAG) 2.0 Level A - AA.
+SIR has been developed based on the Web Content Accessibility Guidelines (WCAG) 2.1 Level AA.
 We have followed the guidelines in order to ensure that the site conforms to the approved level of contrast for text against background, design and navigation are consistently applied and that the underlying code is properly structured.

 Customize the website